mui/material-ui/pages/api/expansion-panel-details.md

 # ExpansionPanelDetails

-<p class="description">The API documentation of the ExpansionPanelDetails React component.</p>
+<p class="description">The API documentation of the ExpansionPanelDetails React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import ExpansionPanelDetails from '@material-ui/core/ExpansionPanelDetails';